asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 = Formalism of general relativity

+This section is based on @smooth-manifolds-lee and @riemannian-manifolds-lee.

 In order to understand symmetry and motivate the definition of Killing fields first it is required to understand is, in the mathematical sense, spacetime and define flows and Lie derivatives.